Gear Up: Tips for Motorcycle Commuting

 Layering is the key to staying comfortable.
 It gives you flexibility to shed some of your gear when things get toasty, and it also provides spaces between the layers to trap heat when you need it.
 A good base layer made of wool or a warm technical fabric is a great way to start.

 Once you get to an outer layer, you'll want something that can keep out wind and rain on the worst days, but also offers some breathability when things are a little better.
-You can even get heated motorcycle jackets that draw from the motorcycle's electrical system to keep you warm.
-A neck warmer is also a good idea: cold air can find all sorts of ways to find your skin when you're on the motorcycle.
+Heated motorcycle jackets draw from the motorcycle's electrical system to keep you warm.
+A neck warmer is also a good idea, as cold air can find all sorts of ways to find your skin when you're on your bike.

 Cold Weather Motorcycle Gloves